eborchardt/example/README.md

-In your terminal, navigate to the directory containing both the "Makefile" and "hello.c" files.
+In your terminal, navigate to the directory containing both the "Makefile" and "hello.cpp" files.

 To compile the program, simply run the make command: